Vizzuality/marxan-cloud/docs/download-upload-clone/storage/brief.md

 cases they may choose to first download a copy of the final archive: for example, for offline safeguarding/archiving, or to upload the archive to a different MarxanCloud instance.

+- checking the integrity of an uploaded archive

+Although some users may wish to edit project archives offline in order to tweak some of the data/metadata, MarxanCloud instances will prevent this by default in order to avoid data issues that may lead to uploading projects in an inconsistent state.

+- garbage-collecting archives that are not yet expired if their source project is deleted